 One of the famous places to see in Venice, Doge’s Palace is an immensely beautiful and gorgeous palace, located on the bank of the Grand Canal.
 During the early days, it was the Seat of Government, the Palace of Justice, and the official residence of Doge.
 The finesse & soberness of its Venetian Gothic architecture and décor set it a class apart.

 Don’t Miss: Popular tourist attractions like Porta della Carta, Scala dei Giganti, gold vaulted Scala d’Oro, Sala del Collegio, and works of Tintoretto

 Charges: € 14

-4. Basilica di San Marco – A beautiful religious place
+4. Basilica Di San Marco

 Basilica di San Marco or St Mark’s Basilica is one of the beautifully designed churches in Venice.
 The marvelous décor with gold mosaics and works by Renaissance painters and Byzantine domes are incredibly charming.

-Don’t miss: Pala d’Oro (the golden altarpiece), mosaics designed by Titian & Tintoretto, and Quadriga of St Mark’s (a group of four bronze horses)
+Don’t Miss: Pala d’Oro (the golden altarpiece), mosaics designed by Titian & Tintoretto, and Quadriga of St Mark’s (a group of four bronze horses)